 A wind gust is a sudden, abrupt, and brief increase in the speed and direction of the wind.
 The phenomenon is immediately followed by a lull.

-Wind gusts have a duration of less than 20 seconds and are often caused by either turbulence due to friction, wind shear or solar heating of the ground.
+Wind gusts have a duration of less than 20 seconds and are often caused by turbulence due to friction, wind shear, or solar heating of the ground.

-They are considered gusts when the difference between the slowest and fastest wind speed is of 8.6 knots (10 mph, 16km/h).
+They are considered gusts when the difference between the slowest and fastest wind speeds is 8.6 knots (10 mph, 16km/h).

 In the case of friction, a gust is generated when the wind blows around natural obstacles like trees and mountains, tall buildings, tunnels, or other man-made barriers.